tus/tus-resumable-upload-protocol/protocol.md

 Servers that support this extension MUST add `partial-checksum` to the `Tus-Extension` header.

-If a Server receives an incomplete `PATCH` or `POST` request with `Upload-Checksum` header, it MAY store the incompletely received chunk's data (hereafter referred to as *partial data*) in a separate location instead of discarding it.
+If a Server receives an incomplete `PATCH` or `POST` request with `Upload-Checksum` header, it SHOULD store the incompletely received chunk's data (hereafter referred to as *partial data*) in a separate location instead of discarding it.

-If the Server receives a `HEAD` request on the upload thereafter, it MAY compute a checksum on the partial data and then provide the result as well as the range of the partial data within the upload through the `Upload-Partial-Checksum` and `Upload-Partial-Checksum-Range` response headers.
+If the Server receives a `HEAD` request on the upload thereafter, it SHOULD compute a checksum on the partial data and then return it, alongside the partial data's start and end offsets relative to the beginning of the file, in the `Upload-Partial-Checksum` and `Upload-Partial-Checksum-Range` response headers respectively.

 A Client can then use the range returned by the Server, compute its own checksum for the same range and compare it against the checksum returned by the Server.